gomorpheus/morpheus-msdns-plugin/README.md

 ### MS DNS Integration Dialog Options

 - NAME - Enter a name for the Integration
 - RPC SERVER - Enter the Name of the server providing access to the Microsoft DNS Services.
 This is the Server Morpheus will connect to directly. **NOTE** This will also be the DNS Server if accessing the DNS Services directly.
+- RPC PORT - (Visible if USE AGENT FOR RPC is unchecked).
+The WinRm port number 5985/5986.
+Default is 5985
-- USE AGENT FOR RPC checkbox. **NEW in 3.2** Select this option to have the Plugin use a configured Agent to handle the Morpheus to Windows Rpc connection.
+- USE AGENT FOR RPC checkbox. **NEW** Select this option to have the Plugin use a configured Agent to handle the Morpheus to Windows Rpc connection.
 The RPC SERVER should be an instance or managed vm and the Morpheus Agent should be configured to Logon As the DNS Service user.
 - CREDENTIALS - Provide account credentials for the integration.
 You may use credentials already stored in Morpheus or create new Username/Password credentials.
 - ZONE FILTER was introduced in v2.0 of the plugin.
 The ZONE FILTER is a comma separated list of glob style filters which can be used to specify the zones that Morpheus will import and sync.
   - Glob style filters apply to the zone name ONLY and at a domain level.